lukeorth/poison-demo-site/content/posts/introducing-poison.md

 languageCode = "en-us"
 theme = "poison"
 paginate = 10
-pluralizelisttitles = false
+pluralizelisttitles = false   # removes the automatically appended "s" on sidebar entries

 [params]
     brand = "Poison"                      # name of your site - appears in the sidebar
     # brand_image = "/images/test.jpg"    # path to the image shown in the sidebar
-    description = "Update this description..."
+    description = "Update this description..." # Used as default meta description if not specified in front matter dark_mode = true                      # optional - defaults to false
+    # favicon = "favicon.png"             # path to favicon (defaults to favicon.png)

+    # NOTE: The following three params are optional and are used to create meta tags + enhance SEO.
+    # og_image = ""                       # path to social icon - front matter: image takes precedent, then og_image, then brand_url
+                                          # this is also used in the schema output as well.
+Image is resized to max 1200x630
+                                          # For this to work though og_image and brand_url must be a path inside the assets directory
+                                          # e.g. /assets/images/site/og-image.png becomes images/site/og-image.png
-    dark_mode = true                    # optional - defaults to false
+    # publisher_icon = ""                 # path to publisher icon - defaults to favicon, used in schema

     # MENU PLACEHOLDER
     # Menu dict keys: